A Guide to Code Audits

 • Performance

-Inefficient code slows things down and degrades user experience.
+Inefficient code slows software applications down and degrades user experience.
 A performance audit identifies slowdowns and offers ways to optimize, which makes software more responsive.

 • Reduce Risks

 Regular audits reduce risks by catching problems early.
-Fixing issues before they escalate ensures the project stays strong as it grows.
-Investing in a code audit is a strategic move with lasting benefits.
+Fixing potential issues before they escalate ensures the application stays strong as it grows.

-Knowing when to do a code audit is crucial.
-You should identify critical points in the software lifecycle when a comprehensive review is required.
+You should identify the points in the software lifecycle when a comprehensive review is needed.
 Consider it your code’s health check-up.
 It’s routine, but certain occasions or modifications can make it necessary.

 • Pre- and Post-Launch

 A code audit ensures that new software products are safe, effective and compliant before release into the market.
-They are crucial for web projects before significant changes or launches.
+They are crucial for web applications before significant changes or launches.

 Code audits after a launch can find missed problems during development.
 This ensures your website is secure and functions smoothly.